PBLwebScanner/SWU_CANNER/README.md

 <br>

 ## 💫 **Description:**
-SWU_CANNER is a web scanner that addresses the shortcomings of existing web scanners and raises awareness of personal information leakage incidents due to vulnerabilities.
-The tool automatically identifies personal information leakage vulnerabilities on websites and generates a comprehensive report on the identified vulnerabilities and their contents.
+SWU_CANNER is a web scanner that addresses the shortcomings of existing web scanners and raises awareness of personal information leakage incidents due to vulnerabilities. <br>The tool automatically identifies personal information leakage vulnerabilities on websites and generates a comprehensive report on the identified vulnerabilities and their contents.
 <br>
 <br>